Klipper3d/klipper/README.md

-# Fork of Klipper3d/klipper
+# Mightyboard Rev G and H support - Fork of Klipper3d/klipper

-This fork adds support for Makerbot Replicator2/2X (Mightyboard rev h and g) and some clones.
+This fork adds support for Makerbot Replicator2/2X (Mightyboard rev g and h) and some clones.

-STATUS - I would consider master to be at a late beta stage.
+**STATUS** - I would consider master to be at a late beta stage.
 Everything that can be supported is at this point and all features are working.
 This has been tested on a small number of printers and more wide spread testing would be appreciated.
 The example config file will be updated to incorporate setting hold currents while pre-heating.

+**Supported clones**
 Currently, no clones have example config files or instructions for flashing Klipper.
 If you have a Replicator clone that uses k type thermocouples and/or an ADS1118 adc chip and